 Kentucky Woman Charged with TennCare Fraud

-NASHVILLE, Tenn. – A Kentucky woman is charged with TennCare fraud and theft of property for allegedly reporting she lived in Tennessee in order to obtain TennCare benefits.
+NASHVILLE – A Kentucky woman is charged with TennCare fraud after allegedly reporting false information to the state so she could enroll in TennCare healthcare insurance program.

-The case is being prosecuted by District Attorney General Tom P. Thompson of Macon County.
+The case is being prosecuted by District Attorney General John W. Carney, Jr. who serves Montgomery and Robertson counties.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated more than 5,760 criminal cases leading to more than $10.8 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
-To date, 3,098 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated over 5,760 criminal cases leading to more than $11.5 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.8 million for TennCare, according to latest figures.
+To date, 3,133 people have been charged with TennCare fraud.

 To access the OIG most wanted list please visit https://www.tn.gov/finance/fa-oig/fa-oig-most-wanted.html.
 Anyone with information about a wanted subject is urged to use the contact information on the page.

 Through the OIG Cash for Tips Program established by the Legislature, Tennesseans can get cash rewards for TennCare fraud tips that lead to convictions.
 Anyone can report suspected TennCare fraud by calling 1-800-433-3982, toll-free or by logging on to www.tn.gov/oig/ and following the prompts that read “Report TennCare Fraud.”